padiketeku/EnvMonMod/EMM-Prac-3-Bitemporal Change Analysis.md

 A transition matrix for a bitemporal change analysis requires the baseline (T<sub> 0</sub>) and current (T<sub> 1</sub>) image data.
-The transition matrix is a table of columns and rows reprensenting the change between the baseline and current times, respectively.
+The transition matrix is a table of columns and rows reprensenting the change between the baseline (From) and current (To) times, respectively.
 The diagonal cells represent no-change while the off-diagonal cells show the transition.
 The size of the transition is recorded in the cells.

 Now that we understand a transition matrix, let's produce one by working through the following workflow.